-The Authier Lithium project is located in one of the prime mining centres in northern Quebec, Canada, approximately 45km away from the city of Val-d'Or.
+The Authier Lithium project is located in one of the prime mining centres in northern Quebec, Canada.

-The preliminary economic assessment (PEA) for the project was completed in January 2012.
-Following the acquisition, Sayona initiated the pre-feasibility study (PFS) and announced the results of the same in February 2017.
+A preliminary economic assessment (PEA) for the project was completed in January 2012.

-The development is estimated to require a capital investment of C$66m.
-Construction is scheduled to commence in early-2018, while commissioning is expected by the end of 2018.
+The development is estimated to require a capital investment of C$89.9m ($69m), while construction is scheduled to commence in 2019 and commissioning is expected by the second quarter of 2020.

 Authier Lithium project geology and mineralisation